-As a Chrome administrator, you can choose when to roll out Chrome Browser updates to your users by placing them on a release channel.
-Chrome Browser provides 4 channels: Stable, Beta, Dev, and Canary.
+As a Chrome administrator, you can choose when to roll out Chrome browser updates to your users by placing them on a release channel.
+Chrome browser provides 4 channels: Stable, Extended stable, Beta, Dev, and Canary.

 See below for recommendations.

 For detailed information, see the Chromium developer site.